-Thinking about how to improve the air quality of your workplace might be relatively low down on the long to-do list that appears when you form a company, but trust us on this one: tackling the topic of air quality early on will pay off later down the line.
+Thinking about how to improve the air quality of your workplace is probably low down on your long to-do list.
+Trust us on this: when you form a company, tackling air quality issues early on will pay off later down the line.

-Particularly if you’re based in an urban area, pollution will continue to pose a huge threat to your and your employees’ health.
-People who work in large towns and cities are exposed to damaging air quality day after day, and without direct efforts to improve this quality, their long-term wellbeing can be badly impacted.
+Particularly if you’re based in an urban area, pollution will pose a huge threat to your employees’ health.
+People working in large conurbations are exposed to damaging air quality day after day.
+Without direct efforts to improve this quality, their long-term well-being can be badly impacted.

-When you form a company you have a responsibility to those you employ and to yourself, too, to keep your workplace safe and in check.
+When you form a company you have a responsibility to those you employ to keep your workplace safe.
 To help you tackle this head-on, we’ve put together a few simple ideas.
-Read on to find out how you can improve the air quality in your workplace, and promote an environment where everyone is able to breathe easy.
+Read on to learn how to improve air quality in your workplace, promoting an environment where everyone is able to breathe easy.

 The risks of having bad air quality

-Consider the number of working days lost to minor illnesses that can be linked to bad air quality in the workplace.
+The number of working days lost to minor illnesses can be linked to poor air quality in the workplace.
 The Office for National Statistics (ONS) reported that in 2016, a staggering 137.3 million working days were lost in the UK.
-Any steps taken to improve the workplace environment, and to lower the number of sick days taken, can only be a positive thing for the running of your company.
+Any steps taken to improve the workplace environment, and to lower the number of sick days taken, can only be positive for the running of your company.